dmitrii-semenov/measuring_electricity/README.md

 `Voltage Measurement`:

 Don't forget to connect the GND net with the Arduino ground!
 Otherwise, the voltage may be shifted from the actual value.
+Also, connect pin ADC to the A0 analog input pin on your Arduino Uno.

 <img src="https://github.com/dmitrii-semenov/measuring_electricity/blob/main/pictures/V.jpeg" width="300" height="300">